autc04/Retro68/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_URHADD	; Used in aarch64-simd.md.
     UNSPEC_SHSUB	; Used in aarch64-simd.md.
     UNSPEC_UHSUB	; Used in aarch64-simd.md.
-    UNSPEC_ADDHN	; Used in aarch64-simd.md.
-    UNSPEC_RADDHN	; Used in aarch64-simd.md.
-    UNSPEC_SUBHN	; Used in aarch64-simd.md.
-    UNSPEC_RSUBHN	; Used in aarch64-simd.md.
     UNSPEC_SQDMULH	; Used in aarch64-simd.md.
     UNSPEC_SQRDMULH	; Used in aarch64-simd.md.
     UNSPEC_PMUL		; Used in aarch64-simd.md.
     UNSPEC_FMULX	; Used in aarch64-simd.md.
     UNSPEC_USQADD	; Used in aarch64-simd.md.
     UNSPEC_SUQADD	; Used in aarch64-simd.md.
-    UNSPEC_SQXTUN	; Used in aarch64-simd.md.
     UNSPEC_SSRA		; Used in aarch64-simd.md.
     UNSPEC_USRA		; Used in aarch64-simd.md.
-    UNSPEC_SRSRA	; Used in aarch64-simd.md.
-    UNSPEC_URSRA	; Used in aarch64-simd.md.
     UNSPEC_SRSHR	; Used in aarch64-simd.md.
     UNSPEC_URSHR	; Used in aarch64-simd.md.
     UNSPEC_SQSHLU	; Used in aarch64-simd.md.
     UNSPEC_SQSHL	; Used in aarch64-simd.md.
     UNSPEC_UQSHL	; Used in aarch64-simd.md.
-    UNSPEC_SQSHRUN	; Used in aarch64-simd.md.
-    UNSPEC_SQRSHRUN	; Used in aarch64-simd.md.
-    UNSPEC_SQSHRN	; Used in aarch64-simd.md.
-    UNSPEC_UQSHRN	; Used in aarch64-simd.md.
-    UNSPEC_SQRSHRN	; Used in aarch64-simd.md.
-    UNSPEC_UQRSHRN	; Used in aarch64-simd.md.
     UNSPEC_SSHL		; Used in aarch64-simd.md.
     UNSPEC_USHL		; Used in aarch64-simd.md.
     UNSPEC_SRSHL	; Used in aarch64-simd.md.